Nimra-N17/btc_tx_decoder/README.md

 ## Installation

 1. Make sure Python 3 is installed
-2. (Optional) Create a virtual environment
+2. Create a virtual environment
 3. Run the script using Python as shown above

 ## Why I Built This